-(5) Total student headcount decreased in fall 2018 and fall 2019 due to modified admission requirements implemented across the USF System in anticipation of consolidation.
+(5) Total student headcount decreased in fall 2018 and fall 2019 due to modified admission requirements implemented across the USF campuses in anticipation of consolidation.
 Resident students decreased in fall 2018 and fall 2019 due to the discontinuation of affiliate housing.

 (6) In fall 2020, housing occupancy was significantly impacted by the COVID-19 pandemic.
-See the COVID-19 Disclosure above